AveryS00/song-link-bot/README.md

 ## Known Issues
 ```
 Unknown interaction of what happens when using fill command over a song that doesn't exist
-fill and reset command not time gated
-caching not implemented
-no help command, likely implementation is to just redirect to this github when asked
 ```

 Please submit any and all issues that you find either through GitHub, or my email: as@averysmith.net